DHTMLX/docs-diagram/docs/guides/ai-integrations/mcp-server.md

 ## The privacy side of the MCP server

-The DHTMLX MCP server is a cloud-only service that runs remotely, leaves your local environment untouched, and stores no personal user data.
-Queries may be logged for debugging and service improvement purposes.

-Teams that require stricter privacy guarantees can request a commercial deployment with query logging disabled.
-Contact us at `info@dhtmlx.com` for details.
+Nothing about this runs on your machine: the DHTMLX MCP server operates entirely as a remote service, and it keeps no copy of your personal data.

+Debugging and service improvements are the only reasons the server logs a query.

+Prefer logging off entirely?
+A commercial deployment supports that.
+Set it up through `info@dhtmlx.com`.

 ## Prompts for common Diagram tasks